-Urban habitats dominate the City and are not necessarily devoid of wildlife.
+Urban habitats dominate the City and often offer surprising opportunities for wildlife.
 There are pockets of habitats for species to thrive, including gardens, allotments, and street trees.
 Increasingly the built environment is purposefully designed to accommodate biodiversity with integrated bird and bat boxes or green roofs.